microsoft/aed-content-nasa-su20/LaunchProject/1-IntroductionToRocketLaunches/3-MachineLearningBasics.md

 The [Data Science Lifecyle](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle) can help guide us through the journey to using data to create new knowledge.

 ![Data Science Lifecyle](LaunchProject\images\datasciencelifecyle.png)

+The four steps, discussed throughout these units are:
+1. Define a business goal using subject matter expertise
+2. Collect, clean, and manipulate your data
+3. Choose a machine learning algorithm and train and test your model
+4. Deploy your model to be used with other applications

 ## Step 1: Business Goal and Subject Matter Expertise